Identifying the Lens Galaxy B1152+199 as a Ghostly Damped Lyman Alpha System by the Cosmic Origins Spectrograph: Acknowledgements

-We acknowledge C.\,S.\ Kochanek for helpful comments and C.\ Fassnacht for providing more details on the Keck II LRIS spectrum of \bone.
+We acknowledge C.\,S.\ Kochanek for helpful comments, C.\ Fassnacht for providing more details on the Keck II LRIS spectrum of \bone, and the anonymous referee for additional beneficial suggestions.
 Support for the program, HST-GO-13283, was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.